SDP-09/cloud9-website/content/pages/evaluation.md

 |                       | 40-60             | middle       | middle        | green          | brown           | None              | low                   | Success     |
 |                       | 40-60             | middle       | middle        | green          | brown           | None              | high                  | Fail        |

 As can be seen from the table, the obstruction detection is reliable in most circumstances.
-However, obstrictions that are coloured black, or a large amount of shadow on the table seems to interfere with it.
-This is not unexpected, as lighting conditons are known to affect computer vision algortihms in various ways.
+However, obstructions that are coloured black, or a large amount of shadow on the table seems to interfere with it.
+This is not unexpected, as lighting conditions are known to affect computer vision algorithms in various ways.
 Still, this means that in the future we could take more time to fine-tune the algorithm's parameters to achieve even better results.
 ClyDe could also be equipped with a small torch in future versions to help standardize lighting conditions.

 ## QR Code detection